Islamic University College

-Islamic University College, Najah in Iraq is a private Iraqi university established in 2004 in Najaf, Iraq.
+Islamic University College is a private university established in 2004 in Najaf, Iraq.
 The university was established in 2004 by Sadiruldeen Al-Gubanchi.
 The university currently enrolls approximately 7000 students.
 The college is recognized by the Iraqi Ministry of Higher Education and Scientific Research.

 History

 The University Islamic College obtained official recognition and a foundation license from the Ministry of Higher Education and Scientific Research, according to its book No. And private colleges No. (13) for the year 1996.
 The college was also granted a foundation license from the General Secretariat of the Council of Ministers in the name of (The Islamic University College in Najaf) in its letter No. 331906 on 5/11/2009 approved by Cabinet Resolution No. 381 of 2009.

 Departments

 The college awards Bachelor degrees in its various departments.
 Departments include: